-Lieff Cabraser announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the publicly traded securities of SCANA Corporation (“SCANA” or the “Company”) (NYSE: SCG) between January 19, 2016 and September 22, 2017, inclusive (the “Class Period”).
-[Read more…]
+Lieff Cabraser announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the common stock of ServiceMaster Global Holdings, Inc. (“ServiceMaster” or the “Company”) (NYSE: SERV) between February 26, 2019 and November 4, 2019, inclusive (the “Class Period”).

 Lieff Cabraser attorney Bruce W. Leppla will be speaking at the Investment Company Institute’s May 4, 2017 General Members Meeting on “Where are the Gatekeepers?
 The Need for Investment Firm Oversight of the Capital Markets.”
 Mr. Leppla and his partners represent institutional investors in major class and opt-out investment loss recovery litigation in circumstances where such losses are due to fraud or serious corporate misconduct.
 [Read more…]

 Lieff Cabraser attorney Michael Miarmi will participate in a live CLE webcast addressing landmark securities fraud decisions on December 17, 2015.
 “Fraud-on-the-Market Theory: Presumption and Other Significant Issues and Updates in 2016 and Beyond Live Webcast” will be held on Thursday, December 17 from noon to 12 p.m.
 (Eastern).
 The discussion will center around the June 2014 U.S. Supreme Court decision in Halliburton Co. v.
 Erica P. John Fund, Inc. in which the foundation of securities class actions was called into question.
 [Read more…]